-ltem

-Copy of full text of CITES-relevant legislation if changed Enclosed

-Web link(s) Not available

-Previously provided \boxtimes

-Please list any materials annexed to the report, e.g. fee schedules Notification No.70/2020 and No.690/2020 , awareness raising mate erials, etc:

-Have any constraints to implementation of the Convention arisen in n Yes \boxtimes

-your country requiring attention or assistance?
-No

-No Information

-If 'Yes', please describe the constraint and the type of attention or a like to enhance participation in CITES related events such as train the Convention.

-Are there examples of good practice you would like to share with c other Yes

-Parties?
-No

-No Information \boxtimes

-If 'Yes' please provide details / links:

-How could this report format be improved?
+ltem Copy of full text of CITES-relevant legislation if changed Enclosed Web link(s) https://biodiversity.gov.bb/meas/cites/ Not available Previously provided \boxtimes Please list any materials annexed to the report, e.g. fee schedules , awareness raising materi als, etc: Have any constraints to implementation of the Convention arisen in n Yes your country requiring attention or assistance?
+No \boxtimes No Information If 'Yes', please describe the constraint and the type of attention or a assistance that is required.
+Are there examples of good practice you would like to share with o ther Yes Parties?
+No \boxtimes No Information If 'Yes' please provide details / links: How could this report format be improved?